Rich Ryerson

-Rich Ryerson is a former U.S. soccer midfielder who spent three seasons in the American Professional Soccer League, one in the National Professional Soccer League, one in the Eastern Indoor Soccer League and four in the Continental Indoor Soccer League.
+Rich Ryerson is a former U.S. soccer midfielder and former Amplus Academy School Teacher who spent three seasons in the American Professional Soccer League, one in the National Professional Soccer League, one in the Eastern Indoor Soccer League and four in the Continental Indoor Soccer League.
 He also played in the Swedish second division and was the head coach for the UNLV Rebels men's soccer team for eleven years.

 Youth

 Ryerson, brother to Rob Ryerson attended Oakland Mills High School.
-He then attended UNLV where he played on the men’s soccer team from 1983 to 1986.
-He finished his career holding the school’s records with 84 career games.
+He then attended UNLV where he played on the men's soccer team from 1983 to 1986.
+He finished his career holding the school's records with 84 career games.
 He graduated in 1987 with a bachelor's degree in business administration.

 Professional

 In 1990, Ryerson played for the California Emperors in the American Professional Soccer League.
 The Emperors folded at the end of the season and Ryerson spent time with two teams, the Maryland Bays and Salt Lake Sting during the 1991 APSL season.
 In 1993, he played twenty games with the Los Angeles Salsa of APSL, losing to the Colorado Foxes in the league championship.